ESO 148-2: Characteristics

 A late-stage merger involving two colliding disk galaxies, ESO 148-2 has a distorted main body structure that is similar to the Antennae galaxies.
 Its appearance takes a form of an owl taking flight with curved large tidal tails representing as wings, made from both stars and gas.
-The black hole in ESO 148-2 has an estimated mass of 4.4 x 10^{7} M_{ʘ}.
+The black hole in ESO 148-2 has an estimated mass of 4.4 × 10^{7} M_{☉}.

-ESO 148-2 is also a bright galaxy with a star formation rate of 149 M_{ʘ} yr^{−1} and an infrared luminosity of L_{FIR} =10^{11.71} L_{ʘ}.
+ESO 148-2 is also a bright galaxy with a star formation rate of 149 M_{☉} yr^{−1} and an infrared luminosity of L_{FIR} =10^{11.71} L_{☉}.
 This infrared luminosity is interpreted as radiation emitting from dust emissions via intense heating of its star formation regions.
 In the regions of the galaxy, there are type N Wolf-Rayet stars emitting N III λ4641 and He II λ4686 emission, making them the brightest subtype.
 The H II regions of ESO 148-2 are dominated by star formation with an estimated metallicity rate of 9.09 ± 0.03.
-Furthermore it has a point-like source, with both of the thermal and de-absorbed power law components in its spectrum having a luminosity of ~ 1.5 x 10^{41} and ~ 2.7 x 10^{42} erg s^{−1} respectively.
+Furthermore it has a point-like source, with both of the thermal and de-absorbed power law components in its spectrum having a luminosity of ~ 1.5 × 10^{41} and ~ 2.7 × 10^{42} erg s^{−1} respectively.

 ESO 148-2 has two nuclei with a projected separation of ~ 4.5 arcsec.
 The nuclei in ESO 148-2 are found close to each other.
 Each of them have different properties.
 The northern nucleus contains a velocity dispersion value agreeing with star formation and emission line ratios in alignment of both LINERS and H II regions.
 The southern nucleus on the other hand, is three times more luminous at 24 μm and harbors an active galactic nucleus detected by both infrared and X-rays with an absorption-corrected luminosity of log_{L2-10} = 42.38^{+0.24}_{-0.28}.
 In the supermassive black hole of the southern nucleus, new stars are born through powerful galactic outflows.

 According to Johnson UBVJHKL and spectroscopy photometry, as well as CCD-imaging, the central region of ESO 148-2 exhibits firm emission lines with a full width at half maximum of 600 kilometers per seconds (km/s).
 These emission lines are found blueshifted by 320 km/s to the absorption spectrum.